EverSD-Cart/EverLoader/README.md

 ```
 Note: replace [API key here] with a valid TheGamesDB API key.

-## Creating a new version of EverLoader (for an official release)
-Note: this is something that can only be done by EverLoader team members.

-### Preparing
-To prepare an official EverLoader release, follow these steps:

-1) Create a new git branch `releases/[VERSION-NUMBER]` to work on new features or bug-fixes.
-Note that you'll need to replace `[VERSION-NUMBER]` with the next (upcoming) version of EverLoader.
-Note that you can create a new branch (and automatically checkout the new branch) directly from Visual Studio by opening the EverLoader solution and from the top menu select `Git -> New Branch...`

-2) Now checkout this branch on your local machine if you hadn't done that already in step 1.

-3) In the EverLoader project file, increment the version.
-There are two ways you can do this:
-   * In Visual Studio from the Solution Explorer window, right-click the EverLoader project (not the solution) and select `Properties`.
-Now search for the `Package Version` property and increment it.
-   * or... close Visual Studio, open `EverLoader.csproj` in a text editor and increment the version found between the `<Version>` tags.

-4) Now work on your new features and/or bug fixes.

-5) Commit your changes and push them to the git branch you've created in step 1.

-### Publishing
-To publish an official Everloader release, follow these steps:

-1) First you need to build the `EverLoader.exe` executable file: In Visual Studio, you need to right-click the "EverLoader" project (not the solution) and select "Publish".
-Note that this does not actually publish EverLoader, but just brings you to a screen that allows you to build & create the `EverLoader.exe` file on your local machine.
-   * [In case you didn't create a publish profile before, you will need to create one]: \
-   In the new publish profile, select the `Folder` target, click `Next` and select `Folder` again as specific target and click `Next` again.
-The folder location will show as `bin\Release\netcoreapp3.1\publish\`.
-Now click `Finish`.
-In the publish window under Settings, click `Show all settings` and select Deployment mode `Self-Contained`, target runtime `win-x86` and under File publish options, check `Produce single file`.
-Then `Save` the profile.
-   * Click the `Publish` button on the top-right of the publish window and wait for the packaging/publishing to finish its work.
-   * The target folder `bin\Release\netcoreapp3.1\publish\win-x86\` should now contain the file `EverLoader.exe`

-2) In the target folder `bin\Release\netcoreapp3.1\publish\win-x86\`, double-click EverLoader.exe and verify that the "About EverLoader" window contains the correct new version number.
-Also verify that your new features still work correctly and check if the normal flow still works.
-Once you're happy with this version, zip the `EverLoader.exe` and name it `EverLoader-v[VERSION-NUMBER]-portable.zip`, where you should replace `[VERSION-NUMBER]` with the version number in step 1.

-3) Go to the EverLoader github releases page and [Draft a new release](https://github.com/EverSD-Cart/EverLoader/releases/new).
-   * Under dropdown 'Choose a tag' create a new tag `[VERSION-NUMBER]`
-   * Under dropdown 'Target' select the corresponding branch `releases/[VERSION-NUMBER]`
-   * Release title should be `EverLoader v[VERSION-NUMBER]` (this is not really required, but just the convention)
-   * Create a description the new features/bugfixes in this release
-   * Attach the `EverLoader-v[VERSION-NUMBER]-portable.zip` binary which you created in step 2.
-   * Publish the release (or save it as draft if you want to publish it later)

-4) After the release was published, you should merge your changes back to the main branch.

 ## Description of `appsettings.json`

 The `appsettings.json` file describes the "rules" of EverLoader and contains the configuration from which basically everything is controlled.
 This file is embedded in EverLoader, but you can override it by putting a copy of it into the `everloader_data` directory, allowing you to fiddle with the settings and test your changes.